argilla-io/biome-text/docs/docs/documentation/community/contributing.md

 # Contributing

-We are open and very happy to receive contributions to make biome.text more useful for you and others.
+We are open and very happy to receive contributions to make *biome.text* more useful for you and others.

-If you want to start contributing to `biome.text` there are three things you need to do.
+If you want to start contributing to *biome.text* there are three things you need to do.

-To contribute via pull request, follow these steps:

 1. Create an issue describing the feature you want to work on
 2. Install from source, write your code, tests and documentation, and format them with ``black``